In relapsing MS patients with inadequate

 - Fungal infections, especially oral and vaginal candidiasis, occurred in 12% of LEMTRADA-treated patients compared to 3% of interferon beta-1a patients.

 - Cases of listeria meningitis occurred within 1 month of LEMTRADA dosing.
+Untreated listeria infection can lead to significant morbidity and mortality.
 Advise patients to avoid or adequately heat foods that are potential sources for Listeria monocytogenes.

 - Before initiating LEMTRADA, consider screening patients at high risk of Hepatitis B Virus (HBV) and Hepatitis C Virus (HCV) infection.
 Carriers of HBV and/or HCV who receive LEMTRADA may be at risk of irreversible liver damage relative to a potential virus reactivation.